antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### Globalization Invariant Mode

 .NET Core 2.0 includes a new [opt-in globalization mode](https://github.com/dotnet/announcements/issues/20) that provides basic globalization-related functionality that is uniform across operating systems and languages.
 The benefit of this new mode is its uniformity, distribution size, and the absence of any globalization dependencies.
-The downside is that it doesn't actually provide globalization functionality.

-See [.NET Core Globalization Invariant Mode](https://github.com/dotnet/announcements/issues/20) to learn more about this feature, and decide whether the new mode is a good choice for your app or if it breaks its functionality.
+See [.NET Core Globalization Invariant Mode](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/globalization-invariant-mode.md) to learn more about this feature, and decide whether the new mode is a good choice for your app or if it breaks its functionality.

 ## .NET Core SDK Improvements